Tokyo Table Trip

 A question for you @localtaste.
 I will be traveling to Shizuoka in the near future.
 I was wondering, if it would be worth going further west to Hamamatsu.
 And if so, is there a particularly noteworthy unagi restaurant to visit there, and sample the freshly caught eels from nearby rivers?
 It is the source of the very best unagi in the country?
 It sounded to me like a pilgrimage site for unagi fans.
 I don't need to be doing a fancy meal at Shun on this trip, but I would like to have some sort of special rustic local unagi fisherman's experience.
 Thank you.
 And also to Saito-san, and any others, who have been to Hamamatsu, and have some tips.

-about 4 years ago 1582180253
+almost 5 years ago 1582180253

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!